ragusa-it/ai-handoff-mcp/docs/configuration.md

   - All variables are validated at startup by a Zod schema see src/config/env.ts
   - On invalid configuration the process exits with a descriptive error
 - Reloading
-  - Runtime updates via MCP tools getConfiguration, updateConfiguration, manageConfigurationBackup
+  - Runtime updates via MCP tools get_configuration, get_configuration, get_configuration
   - Some changes may require restart

 Environment Variables